 Working with an indie publisher, you are much more likely to get a say in the editorial and design process.
 You can have input into the story direction, cover art, and audience.
 When you sign with a Big Five publisher, you don’t have as much creative license.

 You don’t need a huge following to get published

 Depending on the size of your platform and book, you could work with an independent publisher to publish first, then grow your audience.
 For example, memoirs or short story collections can be difficult to publish as a debut with a Big Five if you don’t have an existing platform or network.
 But with an indie, you can sell your memoir without being famous.
 Conversely, indie publishers don’t tend to have big PR and marketing teams, so you will have to work that much harder to promote your book.

 You will see your earnings sooner

-  While indie publishers don’t usually pay huge advances (if any), they might offer more generous royalties than the Big Five, which usually come in at around the 15% mark.
-Royalties at an indie publisher can reach as high as 50%!
+While independent publishers don’t usually pay huge advances (if any), they might offer more generous royalties than the Big Five, which usually come in at around the 15% mark.
+Royalties at an independent publisher can reach as high as 50%!
 With a smaller advance, you aren’t waiting to “earn out” before you see your first paycheck.

 Readers don’t pay attention to publishers